R3MOB-Stage-2A-2025/classification/client/retriever/README.md

 the file `.env.example` contains an example of what you can modify.

-Certain *API*s as *SemanticScholar*, or *Pybliometrics* are not widely used in this project.
+Certain *API*s as *SemanticScholar*, or *Pybliometrics* are not used in this project.
 To reactivate them, you can directly modify the source code in the `./Retriever.py` file.